szymon33/form-with-grunt/README.md

 # Challenge

 Your assignment is to create an application page that features a form that will allow the applicant to enter his or her personal details, provide a motivational letter and upload his or her CV.
-Based on .PSD mackuped below.
+Based on .PSD mockup below.

 ## The form